On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{thm:markov} - (3)] We will use the identification procedure in Section \ref{sec:simple}.
-By the assumptions in Step 2, $(0,1)$ is divided into $R_i+A_i+1$ subintervals.
+We will use the identification procedure in Section \ref{sec:simple}.
+Under the assumptions in Step 2, $(0,1)$ is divided into $R_i+A_i+1$ subintervals.
 Among them, there are three categories of subintervals: \begin{enumerate} \item there are $R_i$ pairs of subintervals such that each pair share the same $U_k$ as a common end for some $1\leq k\leq R_i$; \item there are two subintervals such that either of them has one end being $0$ or $1$ (cannot have both $0,1$ as ends); \item the remaining $A_i-R_i-1$ subintervals can only have ends from $\{V_j: 1\leq j\leq A_i\}$. \end{enumerate}

-Then following Step 2, we plant remaining sticks from $R_i+1$ successively until the first stick $R_i+x$ that is not neighbor to some $V_k$ and $V_j$ for $1\leq k\neq j\leq A_i$.
+Then following Step 2, we plant remaining sticks starting from $R_i+1$ successively until the first stick $R_i+x$ that is not neighbour to some $V_k$ and $V_j$ for $1\leq k\neq j\leq A_i$.
 Note that every stick $j$ for $R_i+1\leq j<R_i+x$ enters a subinterval of category 3, and thus killing one subinterval of category 3 and adding a pair of subintervals of category 1.
 The stick $R_i+x$ will enter a subinterval of category 1 or 2.
 In other words,

-Using Lemma \ref{lem:simplex} and conditional probability formula, we obtain the first equality in \eqref{eqn:ri+1}.
+Then clearly we have $R_i+1\leq R_{i+1}\leq A_i$ since the number of subintervals of category 3 is $A_i-R_i-1$.
+Using Lemma \ref{lem:simplex} and conditional probability formula, the above display yields the first equality in \eqref{eqn:ri+1}.
 The second equality is a direct simplification.

-The next step is to plant remaining individuals until stick $R_i+x$ is again neighbor to two individuals.
+The next step is to plant remaining individuals until stick $R_i+x$ is again neighbour to two planted individuals.
 We omit the proof of \eqref{eqn:ai+1}, which is very similar to that of \eqref{eqn:ri+1}.